 The future champions of world soccer may well take their claim to the title at the Jalisco Stadium in Mexico's second city -- Guadalajara.

-The future champions of world soccer may well take their claim to the title at the Jalisco Stadium in Mexico's second city -- Guadalajara.
+Background: The future champions of world soccer may well take their claim to the title at the Jalisco Stadium in Mexico's second city -- Guadalajara.
 By far the toughest qualifying games in the 1970 World Cup will be played there.
 Teams involved include current World Cup holders, England, together with co-favourites, Brazil, and two strong East European contenders, Rumania and Czechoslovakia.

 Prior to selection a as a World Cup venue, the stadium seated just over 40,000 spectators in an uncovered bowl.
 But an expensive rebuilding programme has swung into action to accommodate some of the world best soccer teams.